 If you want help selling your boat, here is some information about your alternatives.

-From listing the first ad to closing the deal, a professional broker earns a commission in exchange for handling the details.
+From listing the first ad to closing the deal, a professional yacht broker earns a commission in exchange for handling the details.
 The right broker may be able to get you a better price, especially if s/he specializes in your type of boat.
-And your time and aggravation will certainly be reduced, since showings, sea trials, and communication with other professionals (like surveyors) will all be handled by the broker.
+And your time and aggravation will certainly be reduced, since showings, sea trials and communication with other professionals (like surveyors) will all be handled by the broker.
+Another thing brokers can help with is boat loans and yacht financing.
 Commissions are usually 10 percent, though that may vary depending on your boat and your location.

 Small boats are rarely sold by brokers, since they produce too little income for the amount of time required to make the sale.
 Large boats often involve complex negotiations (documentation, etc.) that are simplified by yacht brokers.

-Find a broker in your area on YachtWorld.
+Find a yacht broker in your area on YachtWorld.